 What you need to know

-- cultivate leadership practices that motivate staff and achieve a high level of commitment
+- Cultivate leadership practices that motivate staff to achieve a high level of commitment

 The Executive Leadership Program brought to you by Lakehead University and Georgian College is an excellent partnership to build leadership capacity locally.
 Leaders across different sectors in our community can learn together and from each other, providing added value to the experience.